 Cosmos are beautiful, colorful annuals grown for their wonderful flowers and delicate, feathery foliage.
 These flowers are easy to grow, especially for novice gardeners.
 Even with very little maintenance, cosmos will enjoy a long flowering season from early summer until fall.
 This guide will cover everything you need to know about when cosmos flowers bloom and what you can do to extend the flowering season each year in your garden.

-- When Are Cosmos Flowers In Season?
+When Are Cosmos Flowers in Bloom?
+Key Takeaways

 Cosmos are clump-forming annuals that enjoy a long flowering season from early summer until fall.
 They will keep blooming until the first frost arrives.
 Cosmos flowers only last a single year and will die back in winter.
 You can extend the cosmos season by regularly deadheading spent flowers.